sanny32/OpenModScan/README.md

 ## Microsoft Windows Building

-The minimum supported version of Microsoft Windows for building OpenModScan from source is Windows 10.
+The minimum supported version of Microsoft Windows for building OpenModScan from sources is Windows 10.

 1. Install latest [git](https://git-scm.com/downloads/win) version
 2. Run Windows PowerShell terminal as an Administrator